 Open communication with colleagues also creates a supportive environment that fosters personal well-being and professional growth.
 And while being proactive is essential, recognizing when to delegate tasks is also an integral part of caring for yourself.

 Delegation is a skill that acknowledges the value of teamwork and is often overlooked in the self-care column.
-For example, I worked with a dedicated leader of a large company that thought he had to do everything himself and had hundreds of unused PT days!
+For example, I worked with a dedicated leader of a large company who thought he had to do everything himself and had hundreds of unused PT days!

 Yes, he was on the hamster wheel of chronic stress until I required him to step off and start building a team he trusted to delegate.